jmooring/hugo-docs/content/en/methods/shortcode/Ordinal.md

 ```

 {{< note >}}
 In the shortcode template above, the [`with`] statement is used to create conditional blocks.
 Remember that the `with` statement binds context (the dot) to its expression.
-Inside of a `with` block, preface shortcode method calls with a `$` to access the top level context passed into the template.
+Inside of a `with` block, preface shortcode method calls with a `$` to access the top-level context passed into the template.

 [`with`]: /functions/go-template/with/
 {{< /note >}}